Humanist & Heart-Based Leadership Executive Coach

 What if there is a gap between common understandings of what “leading from the heart” is and what it means and implies to do so?
 What if you happen to be one of them, a leader of the heart?

-So tell me, what does “heart” means for you?
+What about you?
+What does “heart” means for you?
 I am looking forward to learning from you too.
 Yeah!
 Do not hesitate to reach out.

 Stay tuned as we continue walking down The Journey to the Heart.